-More examples of RATs are FlawedAmmyy, Orcus, NetSupport Manager and Rescoms.
-No matter who is the target, cyber criminals use programs of this type to generate as much revenue as possible.
-They steal credentials (logins, passwords) of various accounts, infect computers with high-risk malware, hijack webcams, microphones and so on.
-To sum up, people or companies who become victims of cyber criminals who use such programs usually experience a variety of serious problems.
+More examples of RATs are FlawedAmmyy, Orcus, NetSupport Manager, and Rescoms.
+No matter who they target, cyber criminals use programs of this type to generate as much revenue as possible.
+They steal credentials (logins, passwords) of various accounts, infect computers with high-risk malware, hijack webcams, microphones, and so on.
+In summary, people or companies who are targeted by these programs can experience serious problems.

 How did Sakula infiltrate my computer?

 Avoid opening attachments or website links presented in irrelevant emails that are received from unknown, suspicious addresses.
 Download all software using direct links and trusted, official websites.
 Do not use third party downloaders, installers, unofficial websites, or other channels/tools of this kind.
 Update installed software through tools or implemented functions designed by official software developers.
 If software is not free, it should be activated properly.
 Do not use 'cracking' tools to bypass paid software activation, since this is illegal and they are often fake.
 Have a reputable anti-virus or anti-spyware suite installed and periodically scan the computer with it.
 If you believe that your computer is already infected, we recommend running a scan with Spyhunter for Windows to automatically eliminate infiltrated malware.